AnushkaG2509/soma-lab/index.md

 {% capture text %}

-Spatial multi-omics enables high-resolution mapping of cellular architecture and communication in intact tissues by integrating transcriptomic, proteomic, and other molecular layers.
-If you have a biological or clinical question where spatial context could provide new insight, we collaborate closely, from study design and sample collection strategy, to data generation and integrative analysis.
+Spatial multi-omics enables mapping cellular architecture and communication in tissues by integrating transcriptomic, proteomic, and other omic layers.
+If you have a question where spatial context could provide new insight, we collaborate closely, from study design and sample collection strategy, to data generation and integrative analysis.

 {%
   include button.html